-There is no one formula to being a successful leader.
-Many would argue that great leadership is situational, and what are seen as great leadership traits for one situation, may not be so great for another.
-This is very true for example, where you may have an immature team which isn’t quite yet developed, a leader may in the initial stages need to be much more directional than they perhaps would otherwise be.
-The Hersey-Blanchard Situational Leadership Theory is quite clear on the stages involved in leading teams with different maturity levels.
+There is no one formula for being a successful leader.
+Many would argue that great leadership is situational.
+What is seen as great leadership traits for one situation, may not be so great for another.
+This is very true where you have an immature team which isn’t quite yet developed.
+In the initial stages, a leader may need to be more directional than they would otherwise be.
+Leading teams with different maturity levels are explored in the Hersey-Blanchard Situational Leadership Model.
+An important, but not the crucial practice for leaders.

-Often leadership is classed as being significant when the leadership style is values based.
-The leader demonstrates to employees and customers, just who they are dealing with.
-While I think many would agree that openness, honesty, humility, inclusivity, for example, may be universal values; they are not always actually at the top of everyone’s list.
-So a commercially savvy entrepreneur who cuts corners and makes hard decisions easily, to get where they need to be, can be applauded by some and condemned by others.
+A value-based leadership style can seem a significant factor.
+The leader demonstrates to employees and customers who they are dealing with.
+Many would agree openness, honesty, humility and inclusivity are universal values.
+They are not always a priority for businesses.
+A commercially savvy entrepreneur who cuts corners and makes hard decisions easily can be applauded by some and condemned by others.

-The crucial practice all leaders can, and should be good at, though, is self-awareness.
+The crucial practice all leaders can and should be good at is awareness.
 It is one thing making a decision to axe the jobs of 100 people, and having an attitude of “well that’s just business”.
 It is miles away from the leader who agonises over the need to make such a decision, conscious and aware of the impact it is going to have on the livelihood of all of those people.

-That’s not to say that a self-aware leader doesn’t make those decisions, but they do so with care, kindness and understanding, as well as firmly.
+That’s not to say that a self-aware, empathetic leader doesn’t make those decisions.
+But they do so with care, kindness and understanding.
 They will have no doubt that such a decision is a last but necessary resort.
-They also support, listen and respect the fears, anxieties and issues of the people who are affected.
+Leaders who are aware will support, listen to and respect the fears and anxieties of the people affected.

 We all have our blind spots, I would challenge anyone who believes they haven’t.
 Although making the decision to lead a life of awareness can be a challenging one, it is also can be extremely revealing and rewarding.